science-collective/scoping-review/doc/charting/README.md

 ### Daniel

--   Bush: Lessons Learned: A Neuroimaging Research Center's Transition to Open and Reproducible Science
+-   Lessons Learned: A Neuroimaging Research Center's Transition to Open and Reproducible Science
--   Alessandroni: Ten strategies to foster open science in psychology and beyond
+-   Ten strategies to foster open science in psychology and beyond
--   Dora: Accelerating addiction research via Open Science and Team Science
+-   Accelerating addiction research via Open Science and Team Science
--   Turoman: Open and reproducible practices in developmental psychology
+-   Open and reproducible practices in developmental psychology
     research: The workflow of the WomCogDev lab as an example

 ### Mario